-WebStorm lets you share your IDE settings between different instances of WebStorm (or other IntelliJ-platform-based IDEs).
+WebStorm lets you share your settings between different instances of your IDE.
 This helps you recreate a comfy working environment if you are working from different computers and spare the annoyance of things looking or behaving differently from what you are used to.

 You can share your settings in one of the following ways:

 By using the IDE Settings Sync functionality.
 It utilizes the JetBrains server, so no additional configuration is required.
 Note that synced settings are linked to your JetBrains Account, so they will not be available to other users.